RanaJazim/express-cli-tool/README.md

 # Express Scaffolding Cli

+## How to install this ?

+- npm i express-scaffolding-cli
+- you can also install globally by typing this command i.e. npm i -g express-scaffolding-cli

+## How to run this ?

+- I'll prefer install this package globally and then simply type this command i.e. express-scaffolding-cli
+- You can also use npx this is your choice.

 ## How to use this ?

 - This is a very simple cli.
 First it will ask you a project name that you want to create.